Martock: Religious sites

 The Church of All Saints dates from the 13th century.
 It was acquired by the Treasurer of Wells Cathedral in 1227 and he became the rector and patron of the church.
 The church was restored by Benjamin Ferrey, who was architect to the Diocese of Bath and Wells from 1841 until his death, and also in 1883–84 by Ewan Christian.
 The tower was built in four stages, to replace the previous one over the central crossing.
 It has offset corner buttresses to the full height of the tower.
 The church has been designated by English Heritage as a Grade I listed building.
 It is said to be the second largest in Somerset and has unique carved wooden statues in the eaves.

+Transport

+South West Coaches operates the 52 bus route, which connects the village with Yeovil and Bower Hinton.
+There are also four routes to serve local school and college students.

+Martock railway station was a stop on the Yeovil-Taunton line between 1853 and 1964; the station building has since been demolished but the Railway Hotel remains extant as a public house.

+The B3165 bisects the village from north to south; it connects the A372 with the A303.